Free Consultation: (603) 580-2887Tap to Call This Lawyer

 Biography

-In the legal community, Attorney Connolly serves on the Board of Directors on the New Hampshire Association for Justice (NHAJ) and the Rockingham County Bar association.
-She is the chair of the family law peer group for the NHAJ.
-Attorney Connolly is also a member of the Women’s Bar Association, the New Hampshire Collaborative Law, the New Hampshire Bar Association’s Family Law Section and Estate Planning Section.
-She has served as faculty in several attorney trainings.
+In the legal community, Attorney Connolly serves on the Board of Directors on the New Hampshire Association for Justice (NHAJ) as the President-Elect and the Family Law Chair.
+She is a sustaining member of the New Hamphire Women’s Bar Association.
+She is a past board member of the New Hampshire Collaborative Law and the Rockingham County Bar Association.
+Attorney Connolly is a member of the New Hampshire Bar Association’s Family Law Section and Estate Planning Section.

 Attorney Connolly is an alumni of the New Hampshire Bar Association’s Leadership Academy.

-Attorney Connolly earned her JD from the University of New Hampshire School of Law (formerly Pierce Law) and her BS from the University of New Hampshire.
+She earned her JD from the University of New Hampshire School of Law in 2006.
 In law school, Attorney Connolly was a senior editor on law review.
 She also was a member of Moot Court where she won national awards in legal writing and oral advocacy.

 Practice Areas